mfitzwinick/code-quiz/README.md

 # code-quiz

 The objective of this project was to create a quiz.
 The quiz will have a countdown timer and a place for high scores.
 If the player choses an answer incorrectly, 10 seconds will be deducted from their timer.
-We were to generate html, css, and js files to complete the project.
+HTML, CSS, and Javascript files are needed to complete the project.

 # How to Access the Work